-If we want a more formal or contemporary look, we will want to design in a symmetrical fashion.
-Even numbers, arranged as pairs will form the structure that comes across more strongly.
-Two pots placed on opposite sides of a front gate or entry will create the intent that you want of your guest focusing on the entrance rather than passing it by.
+To create a formal or contemporary look, place your pots symmetrically around the focal point.
+Even numbers, arranged as pairs will form a structure that comes across more powerfully.
+Two pots placed on opposite sides of a front gate or entry will lure your guests to your front door, showing them the entrance.

 These pots to the left are filled with a single Yellow Daisy Bush (Euryops) and Red Geraniums.
 The planting is very mature.
 The Daisy was planted in the fall and the geraniums in the early spring in Oro Valley Arizona.
 The Geraniums will ‘peter’ out in the heat of the summer and be replaced with true summer annual flowers. ~ Marylee

 When Odd Numbers Come Into Play

 How does the odd number of pots help in our desert landscape design?
 Long walls that go on endlessly need to be broken up into sections.
 Containers will help create segments or vignettes.
 Use round pots to cut the linear appearance of the wall.
 Square pots will accentuate the lines.